New South Greenland: Opinions and theories

-Gould also discusses the possibility that what Morrell sighted was the eastern coast of Graham Land, the so-called "Foyn Coast", despite its being 14° further west from position of the New South Greenland sighting.
-Gould asserts that the features of the peninsula's eastern coast corresponds closely with Morrell's description of New South Greenland.
+Gould also discusses the possibility that what Morrell sighted was the eastern coast of Graham Land, the so-called "Foyn Coast", despite its being 14° further west from the position of the New South Greenland sighting.
+Gould asserts that the features of the peninsula's eastern coast correspond closely with Morrell's description of New South Greenland.
 This theory supposes that Morrell miscalculated the ship's position, perhaps because he lacked the chronometer necessary for proper navigational observation.
-In his account Morrell writes that he was "destitute of the various nautical and mathematical instruments", although other parts of his narrative seem to indicate that the occasional dead reckoning calculation was the exception to the norm.
-A longitudinal error of 14° is very large, and the additional distance of about 350 mi to the Foyn coast seems too great to have been covered within the ten-day voyage from the South Sandwich Islands, where the ship's position is recorded accurately.
-Even so, Gould suggests that a "balance of evidence" shows that what Morrell saw was the Foyn coast.
+In his account, Morrell writes that he was "destitute of the various nautical and mathematical instruments", although other parts of his narrative seem to indicate that the occasional dead reckoning calculation was the exception to the norm.
+A longitudinal error of 14° is very large, and the additional distance of about 350 mi to the Foyn Coast seems too great to have been covered within the ten-day voyage from the South Sandwich Islands, where the ship's position is recorded accurately.
+Even so, Gould suggests that a "balance of evidence" shows that what Morrell saw was the Foyn Coast.

 Filchner's view that the supposed sighting of New South Greenland could be explained by a mirage is echoed by Simpson-Housley.
 He suggests that Morrell and his crew saw a superior mirage.
 One form of superior mirage, sometimes described as a Fata Morgana, distorts distant flat coastlines or ice edges both vertically and horizontally, so they can appear to have tall cliffs and other features such as high mountain peaks and valleys.
 In his expedition account South, Shackleton gives a description of a Fata Morgana observed on 20 August 1915, coincidentally as his ship Endurance drifted close to the recorded position of New South Greenland: "The distant pack is thrown up into towering barrier-like cliffs, which are reflected in blue lakes and lanes of water at their base.
 Great white and golden cities of Oriental appearance at close intervals along these cliff-tops indicate distant bergs ...
 The lines rise and fall, tremble, dissipate, and reappear in an endless transformation scene".